Frequently Asked Questions, answered by May

 Is what I discuss with my psychologist private?

 However, there are limits to this confidentiality.
 If a psychologist is working within an organisation, that organisation may have separate rules that limit the privacy of the information.
-For example, while Queensland does not require the mandatory reporting of child abuse from psychologists, psychologists working within organisations with children are often required by the organisation to report.
-Generally, if someone is at risk to themselves or others, psychologists will break confidentiality to save a life.
+Generally speaking, if someone is at risk to themselves or others, psychologists will break confidentiality to save a life.
 Psychologists are also mandated to report child sexual abuse and some other crimes.

 There is some misconception that what a psychologist says to a client is also confidential, and that clients are unable to discuss the contents of their session outside of therapy.
 While the content that you disclose to your psychologist is confidential, and a psychologist will not disclose this information without good reason, you are free to say what you like to others.
-However, keep in mind that what you discuss with your psychologist may be classified as 'sensitive information', which means that disclosure of the information may cause harm to you.
+Keep in mind that what you discuss with your psychologist may be classified as 'sensitive information', which means that disclosure of the information may come with risks to you.
 Before disclosing information about your therapy sessions, I would urge you to consider the aim of disclosing the information.

 Information told to a psychologist outside of a client-therapist relationship is not confidential.

 However, there are limits to this confidentiality.
 If a psychologist is working within an organisation, that organisation may have separate rules that limit the privacy of the information.
-For example, while Queensland does not require the mandatory reporting of child abuse from psychologists, psychologists working within organisations with children are often required by the organisation to report.
-Generally, if someone is at risk to themselves or others, psychologists will break confidentiality to save a life.
+Generally speaking, if someone is at risk to themselves or others, psychologists will break confidentiality to save a life.
 Psychologists are also mandated to report child sexual abuse and some other crimes.

 There is some misconception that what a psychologist says to a client is also confidential, and that clients are unable to discuss the contents of their session outside of therapy.
 While the content that you disclose to your psychologist is confidential, and a psychologist will not disclose this information without good reason, you are free to say what you like to others.
-However, keep in mind that what you discuss with your psychologist may be classified as 'sensitive information', which means that disclosure of the information may cause harm to you.
+Keep in mind that what you discuss with your psychologist may be classified as 'sensitive information', which means that disclosure of the information may come with risks to you.
 Before disclosing information about your therapy sessions, I would urge you to consider the aim of disclosing the information.

 Information told to a psychologist outside of a client-therapist relationship is not confidential.